r-grandorder/tri-hermes/en/pages/Lostbelt/avalon3.md

 We had assumed our objective would be complete once we manage to seize the Holy Lance of Camelot, however...

 **Holmes:**
-According to {(M) Mister /(F) Miss} Fujimaru, you had a dispirited look on your face when that topic was brought up.
+According to [♂ Mister /♀ Miss] Fujimaru, you had a dispirited look on your face when that topic was brought up.

 **Holmes:**
 May I ask why?